 “Far too often, students, teachers and library patrons lack the access they need to broadband and connected devices.
-This need has become even more apparent during these unprecedented times,” said Jessica Rosenworcel, Acting Chairwoman of the FCC.
+This need has become even more apparent during these unprecedented times,” said Jessica Rosenworcel, Chairwoman of the FCC.
 “These investments will help more Americans access online education, healthcare and employment resources.
 They will help close the Homework Gap for students nationwide and give so many more households the ability to connect, communicate and more fully participate in modern life.”2

 There is a $400 cap on reimbursement per connected device and a $250 cap on Wi-Fi hotspots.
 The program is limited to one connected device or one Wi-Fi hotspot per student, school staff member or library patron, and does not allow for the purchase of extra devices in case of loss or breakage.

 The FCC and Universal Service Administrative Company (USAC), the independent non-profit that administers the E-Rate program, have outlined a third filing window for schools and libraries to seek reimbursement for “prospective” eligible purchase made between July 1, 2022 and December 31, 2023.

 “What remote, connected learning devices will your school or library need in this time period?
 That forms the scope of your application,” said John Harrington, CEO of Funds for Learning, in a May 13 webinar.